 I do think it’s somewhat odd, though, that men who fight each other outside of controlled conditions—men in street fights, bar brawls, and parking lot scuffles—also usually avoid hitting below the belt.
 These fights aren’t about training or skill, like those between professional athletes, they’re real attempts to do some damage out of anger or defensiveness.
 So, why no hits to the balls?

 The question was posed by a woman on Yahoo!
 Answers: “If you dislike each other enough to want them to get hurt,” she asked, “why not do the worst?”

 The answers, admittedly unscientific, were interesting.
 One of the common responses involved the idea that not hitting below the belt was “an unspoken rule.”
 Maybe it’s the Golden Rule—do onto others as you would have them do unto you—and some men mentioned that, but others suggested that it was a rule specific to manhood.
 It’s a “cheap shot,” said one.
 A “low blow,” said another.

 But why?
 Why do men agree not to kick each other in the balls?
 Why is that part of the code?

 I think it’s because it serves to protect men’s egos as well as men’s balls.

 What would street fights between guys look like—or professional fights for that matter—if one could go below the belt?
 For one, there’d be a lot more collapsing.
 Two, a lot more writhing in pain.
 Three, a lot less getting up.
-All in all, it would add up to less time looking powerful and more time looking pitiful.
+All in all, it would add up to less time looking powerful.
 And it would send a clear message that men’s bodies are vulnerable.

 Not hitting below the belt, then, protects the idea that men’s bodies are fighting machines.
 It protects masculinity, the very idea that men are big and strong, pain- and impact-resistant, impenetrable like an edifice.
 So not hitting below the belt doesn’t just protect individual men from pain, it protects our ideas about masculinity.